ordith/config-builder/README.md

 This will add ConfigBuilder as a build step to the project that you install the package to.

+### Create ConfigValues.xml

-ConfigBuilder uses a `Values` file and any number of `Template`s that you desire.
+ConfigBuilder uses a **Values** file and any number of **Template**s that you desire.

-By default, the `Values` file is relative to your project directory - `../ConfigValues.xml`.
+By default, the ConfigBuilder task looks for the **Values** file relative to your project directory - **../ConfigValues.xml**.
 This normally is your root solution folder.
+If you want to change the location of this file, edit the path in your ConfigBuilder task in your .csproj file.

 The Values file defines what templates you have and what parameter values you want to replace in those templates.

+Take a look at the [Example Config Values File](/Example/ConfigValues.xml) to see the format.

+To start, define a **CreateConfigTask** like the [Example Config Values File](/Example/ConfigValues.xml) and create a Template.App.Config file like the [Example Template file](/Example/Template.App.config).

+Add any number of **ConfigParameter**s to the ConfigValues.xml.
+In your template file, reference the parameters with @{**NAME**}.

+Build your project.
+The App.config files should be generated wherever your CreateConfigTask has defined the output folder.
+If you have a WorkingEnvironment and WorkingEnvironmentFolder, an App.config file should be generated there as well.

 ##Example